ssamko0911/laravel_projects_with_tasks/README.md

 ## About this project

-This will is an example of simple system for keeping track of project tasks:
+This is an example of simple system for keeping track of project tasks:

 • Basic registration is present (user registration + login);